mrknmc/ug4/tts3/report.md

 Experiments were ran on different values of $L$ and $K$.
 With $L$ = 8 and $K$ = 16, 100% precision and recall compared to the file `type2.truth` were achieved.
 With $L$ = 16 and $K$ = 8, too many documents ended up in same buckets and the processing took much longer.
 With $L$ = 4 and $K$ = 32, recall was only 90% for plagiarisms of type 2.

-Hashing functions SHA-1, SHA-256 and SHA-512, with digest sizes larger than 16 bytes, were tried as well but due to their slower performance [^2] they were abandoned in favour of MD5.
+Hashing functions SHA-1, SHA-256 and SHA-512 which have digest sizes larger than 16 bytes were benchmarked as well but due to their slower performance [^2] they were abandoned in favour of MD5.

 ## Type 3 detection

 To detect plagiarisms of type 3, all areas with high number densities are extracted from the data file using Finn's method implemented with an $O(n)$ algorithm.
+Extracts from Finn's method smaller than 4 tokens are discarded as per task 5 description.
 Then the same algorithms as for plagiarisms of types 1 and 2 are used to detect duplicates of type 3.

 This way, 13 duplicates were detected in the dataset `data.finn`.

 <!-- # Notes -->